WELCOME

 About the Real Characters and Castle Drogo

-Of All Faiths & None is an historical fiction / romance novel.
-It is set between 1910 and 1917.
+Of All Faiths & None and A Remembrance of Death are historical fiction / romance novels, set between 1910 and 1956.
 While many of the characters in the novel are wholly fictitious there are some that are based on real people.
 However, the story that is told is one of fiction and a creation of the author.
-In the section below I have included photographs of actual people who appear as characters in the book and a short accompanying narrative.
+Below are photographs of actual people who appear as characters in the book and a short accompanying narrative.

 Castle Drogo